-A deposit of six week's rent is payable in advance either by banker's draft, building society cheque or transferred directly into our account.
+A deposit of five week's rent is payable in advance either by banker's draft, building society cheque or transferred directly into our account.
 All deposits are protected by The Dispute Service, of whom we are a member.

 The Tenancy Agreement you sign is a legal document, it is between the owner of the property (The Landlord) and yourself (The Tenant).
 The initial term of the tenancy is usually six or twelve months, depending on your own wishes and those of the Landlord.
-You are usually given the option to renew your tenancy for a further six or twelve months and, where we are acting as managing agents, our Property Management department will write to you approximately two months prior to the end of your Tenancy Agreement in this regard.
-You should read the Tenancy Agreement carefully and ensure you understand it fully, if in doubt consult a solicitor.
+You may be given the option to renew your tenancy for a further six or twelve months and, where we are acting as managing agents, our Property Management department will contact you approximately two months prior to the end of your Tenancy Agreement in this regard.
+You should read the Tenancy Agreement carefully and ensure you understand it fully if in doubt consult a solicitor.
 The Tenancy Agreement places legal obligations upon you.
 The Tenancy Agreement you sign will be an Assured Shorthold Tenancy, which means that you can stay in the property for the period of the Tenancy Agreement (provided you meet all the obligations of the Tenancy Agreement).
 If the Landlord wishes to end the tenancy you will be given two months notice to quit the premises.
 You can only leave the property at the end of the period stated in the Tenancy Agreement (if you wish to leave when the Tenancy Agreement is due to expire you must notify us in writing giving a minimum of one month's notice from your next rent due date).
-If you vacate the property early and do not give a full months notice YOU WILL BE RESPONSIBLE FOR THE RENT PAYMENTS FOR THIS PERIOD.
+If you vacate the property early and do not give a full month's notice YOU WILL BE RESPONSIBLE FOR THE RENT PAYMENTS FOR THIS PERIOD.
 Everybody living at the property over the age of eighteen must be named on the Tenancy Agreement.
 You cannot move anyone into the property unless you have informed us (in writing) and we have permission for you to do so from the Landlord.

 Should you wish to make any changes to the property, you must inform us in writing (or in the case of Letting-Only Tenancies - your Landlord) and wait until permission is granted before any work commences.

-If there is a problem with the property you are renting you must inform us immediately or if we are not managing the property, you should contact the Landlord direct (failure to do so may mean that you are held partially responsible should the delay result in added deterioration).
+If there is a problem with the property you are renting you must inform us immediately or if we are not managing the property, you should contact the Landlord (failure to do so may mean that you are held partially responsible should the delay result in added deterioration).
 Once we have been informed of a fault we will contact the Landlord and act upon their instructions.
-You must not instruct a contractor to undertake any work, if you do it will be at YOUR own expense, unless you are unable to contact either us or the Landlord and it is an emergency situation.
+You must not instruct a contractor to undertake any work if you do it will be at YOUR own expense, unless you are unable to contact either us or the Landlord and it is an emergency situation.

 You cannot have any pets unless we have permission from the Landlord in writing.
 You must consult us prior to obtaining a pet and submit a written request to have a pet stating age/type/breed.